seqcode/chromosom/README.md

 • java -Xmx38G MultiMap Train 50 50 1.2 0.2 1000 10 1 "My Map" "My Matrix" 40 0

 MultiMap is the package in which the code for training resides.
 The -Xmx38G argument is required to handle memory load.
 This call will produce a 50x50 map (2500 total nodes) named “My Map” based on the data in the “My Matrix” file.
 "My Matrix" must take the form of a path from the current directory to the matrix file.
 Training will proceed for 1000 iterations, with a kernel variance shrinking from 1.2 to 0.2.
 Ten maps will be trained for quality control, and training will occupy 40 processors (or the maximum available).
 The final parameter indicates whether a second file should be saved containing the weight vectors for each, this file can be used for further map analysis.
 A zero in this parameter will save no such file, a 1 will save the file.

 ## Viewing
 An example command line prompts for viewing a trained map is as follows:

-• java -Xmx38G BatchMap View

 • java -Xmx38G BatchMap View 0 1

-The second prompt has two additional integer parameters.
-The first int refers to the column the program will look at for each projected data set to find the genomic loci, and the second int refers to which column repressents the weights in projected data sets; a value of -1 will assign equal weights to each refernced loci.
+The prompt has two additional integer parameters.
+The first int refers to the column the program will look at for each projected data set to find the genomic loci.
+By default, 0 should be used for the output of Somatic.
+The second int refers to which column repressents the weights in projected data sets; a value of -1 will assign equal weights to each referenced loci.
 Executing either of these prompts will launch a GUI interface which will allow the user to find and open SOM file.
 The map display will then open allowing for interaction with the map.

 ## Using
 An example command line prompts for using a trained map without openning the GUI component is as follows: